PierfrancescoSoffritti/android-youtube-player/README.md

 ![custom actions screenshot](./images/chromecast_screenshot.jpg)

 ## Create your own custom UI
 Customization is an important aspect of this library.
-If need to, you can completely replace the default UI of the player.
+If need to, you can completely replace the native UI of the player.

+Note: You need to enable the native UI to use a custom UI: [see useNativeUi](#native-ui)

 `YouTubePlayerView` has method for that.